bsmith3711/SUMIF-and-PivotTable-with-VBA/README.md

 I created some advanced functions to analyse the data including a SUMIF sheet, a Pivot Table, as well as a VBA macro to automate the raw data cleanse process.

-Below is the VBA code for the "CleanseAndCreateColumns" macro:
+The VBA code can also be found in the file "VBA macro" within this repository.